CouldBeThis/nano-configs/README.md

  (C) 2014-2022 the contributors to nano
  Compiled options: --enable-utf8
 ```
 I have v. `6.2`.
-If you have version `5.x` or even lower some options will not work.
+If you have version `5.x` or even lower, some options will not work.
 In my experience, any incompatibilities will not prevent use of the program but you will be alerted.
 See [troubleshooting]("#troubleshooting") below.
 You can comment out lines of code that generate errors.
+Information is available about the differences between `nano` versions on the GNU `nano` website.
+For an overview, see [`IMPROVEMENTS`](https://nano-editor.org/dist/latest/IMPROVEMENTS).
+For more detail, see [`NEWS`](https://nano-editor.org/dist/latest/NEWS) and for the highest amount of detail there is the [`CHANGELOG`](https://nano-editor.org/dist/latest/ChangeLog)

 Consult [`nano`'s Download page](https://nano-editor.org/download.php) for install options but here is what I know.